bioinfosourabh/Bulk-RNA-Seq/README.md

-# Bulk-RNA-Seq: A Step-by-Step Workflow (DESeq2 + xCell + Pathway Enrichment)
+# Bulk-RNA-Seq: A Step-by-Step Workflow (DESeq2 + xCell + Pathway Enrichment + Elite Visualizations)

-A modular bulk RNA-seq differential expression pipeline using DESeq2 in R. This repository demonstrates a complete workflow from raw GEO data to pathway-level biological interpretation, using the breast cancer neoadjuvant response dataset GSE192341.
+A modular bulk RNA-seq differential expression pipeline using DESeq2 in R. This repository demonstrates a complete workflow from raw GEO data to pathway-level biological interpretation with publication-grade visualizations, using the breast cancer neoadjuvant response dataset GSE192341.

 ## Purpose of This Repository
 This repository provides a reproducible pipeline for bulk RNA-seq analysis covering: